carbon-design-system/carbon-for-ibm-dotcom/packages/react/docs/contributing-to-react.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Contributing to the IBM.com Library React package
+# Contributing to Carbon for IBM.com React package

 > Guidelines for how to make a code contribution to the React package

 ## Overview

-Thank you for your contribution to the IBM.com Library!
+Thank you for your contribution to Carbon for IBM.com!
 Below are guidelines on what some of the things we would be looking for as part of your contribution.

 ## Packages